-GRB070808- The afterglow of this event was detected only by XRT and the identity of the host galaxy itself is subject to some ambiguity given the coarse position; the nearest source to the center of either the DSS-refined or UVOT-refined XRT error circles was previously suggested by Hjorth et al. (2012) as the most likely host candidate.
-This putative host galaxy is very red, welldetected in IRAC and in VLT K_s -band imaging but only marginally or not at all in the deep optical imaging acquired so far.
-Our optical photometry is not sufficient to establish a reliable photometric redshift on its own, but the red $3.6-4.5\mu m$ color effectively rules out a lowredshift solution (requiring z > 0.5).
-This GRB also has one of the largest XRT N_H equivalent column excesses measured in the entire sample, which in this case actually places a more constraining limit on the redshift than any properties of the host galaxy.
-Using the lowerlimit N_H value measured from late-time XRT data by Butler & Kocevski (2007) of $4.06 \times 10^{21} \text{ cm}^{-2}$ places a maximum redshift of z < 2.2 according to the empirical formula of Grupe et al. (2007).32 Treating the upper and lower limits together provides a crude redshift estimate of $z = 1.35 \pm 0.85$.
+GRB 070808-The afterglow of this event was detected only by XRT, and the identity of the host galaxy itself is subject to some ambiguity given the coarse position; the nearest source to the center of either the DSS-refined or UVOT-refined XRT error circles was previously suggested by Hjorth et al. (2012) as the most likely host candidate.
+This putative host galaxy is very red and well detected in IRAC and in VLT $K_s$ band imaging but only marginally or not at all in the deep optical imaging acquired so far.
+Our optical photometry is not sufficient to establish a reliable photometric redshift on its own, but the red 3.6-4.5 $\mu$ m color effectively rules out a low-redshift solution (requiring z > 0.5).
+This GRB also has one of the largest XRT $N_H$ equivalent column excesses measured in the entire sample, which in this case actually places a more constraining limit on the redshift than any properties of the host galaxy.
+Using the lower-limit $N_H$ value measured from latetime XRT data by Butler & Kocevski (2007) of 4.06 $\times 10^{21} \,\mathrm{cm}^{-2}$ places a maximum redshift of z < 2.2 according to the empirical formula of Grupe et al. (2007).
+Treating the upper and lower limits together provides a crude redshift estimate of $z = 1.35 \pm 0.85$ .

-GRB081128- A bright galaxy is located at the edge of the XRT error circle, although its centroid is significantly offset (~ 1") from the optical afterglow position.
-A combination of multi-filter imaging and spectroscopy from both LRIS and X-shooter shows it to be an earlytype galaxy at z = 0.27 with very little star-formation.
-In addition, a much fainter source is evident directly underlying the afterglow in LRIS B, g, and V band imaging (and marginally in i and z-band imaging with the same instrument, and with IRAC).
-While the nature of this system is not completely clear, the significant separation and color differential suggests that the bright galaxy is a foreground system unrelated to the GRB and the faint, blue object represents the true host galaxy.
-We fit the photometry of the fainter source using EaZy; while a consistent redshift of z = 0.32 is marginally favored higher redshift solutions (in particular, $z \sim 3$) are also credible.
+GRB 081128-A bright galaxy is located at the edge of the XRT error circle, although its centroid is significantly offset

+(~1") from the optical afterglow position.
+A combination of multifilter imaging and spectroscopy from both LRIS and X-shooter shows it to be an early-type galaxy at z = 0.27 with very little star formation.
+In addition, a much fainter source is evident directly underlying the afterglow in LRIS B-, g-, and V-band imaging (and marginally in i- and z-band imaging with the same instrument and with IRAC).
+While the nature of this system is not completely clear, the significant separation and color differential suggest that the bright galaxy is a foreground system unrelated to the GRB and the faint, blue object represents the true host galaxy.
+We fit the photometry of the fainter source using EaZy; while a consistent redshift of z = 0.32 is marginally favored, higher-redshift solutions (in particular, $z \sim 3$ ) are also credible.
 We can place only an upper limit of z < 3.4 on the redshift.

-GRB100305A-No host galaxy is detected at the XRT position in our imaging (we note that the proposed optical counterpart of Cucchiara 2010 is well outside the final XRT error circle and the source is still present in our own Keck imaging, so is not likely to be associated with the GRB).
-Two objects are just outside the edge of the circle: one, to the southeast, is seen only in Spitzer and appears extended; the other, to the southwest, is also detected in our optical imaging.
-The uncertainty about the host identification and the lack of optical afterglow precludes a definitive upper-limit based on these data.
+GRB 100305A-No host galaxy is detected at the XRT position in our imaging (we note that the proposed optical counterpart of Cucchiara [2010] is well outside the final XRT error circle and the source is still present in our own Keck imaging, so it is not likely to be associated with the GRB).
+Two objects are just outside the edge of the error circle: one, to the southeast, is seen only in Spitzer and appears extended; the other, to the southwest, is also detected in our optical imaging.
+The uncertainty about the host identification and the lack of optical afterglow precludes a definitive upper limit based on these data.
 The excess X-ray column is also low, suggesting that this may indeed be a high-redshift event that was "missed" on the basis of its faint afterglow.
 This is the only event in the sample without an upper limit on its redshift.